GChristensen/feedxcavator2/README.md

 extractors" page.
 In this case field "Custom parameters" may contain a string-readable Clojure datum which will be fed to `read-string` function and passed to the extractor.

-There are two types of processing functions which are defined by the `defextractor` and `defbackground` macros.
+There are two types of processing functions which could be defined by the `defextractor` and `defbackground` macros.
 The first is intended for direct and fast data conversion, the later should be used for heavy feeds fetched in the background.
-Functions defined with `defextractor` are called during the direct feed URL request (processing time of foreground GAE instance requests is limited to one minute), functions defined with `defbackground` are called in background tasks defined by `deftask` macro (the tasks are executed at GAE backend instances with the time limit of 10 minutes).
+Functions defined with `defextractor` are called during the direct feed URL request (processing time of foreground GAE instance requests is limited to one minute), functions defined with `defbackground` are called in background tasks defined by `deftask` macro (the tasks are executed by GAE backend instances with the time limit of 10 minutes).
-For feeds with `defbackground` extractors feed link request will return RSS stored earlier by the task (you don't need anyhow bother on this or specify this in feed settings, all is resolved by DSL), so RSS will change only after the next task execution.
+For the feeds with `defbackground` extractors feed link request will return RSS stored earlier by the task (you don't need anyhow bother on this or specify this in feed settings, all is resolved by DSL), so RSS will change only after the next task execution.

-Background task will also automatically notify aggregator through pubsubhubbub protocol if "Realtime" flag in the feed settings is checked, so the aggregator can get data of realtime feeds just after extraction.
+Background task will also automatically notify aggregator through pubsubhubbub protocol if the "Realtime" flag is checked in the feed settings, so the aggregator can get data of realtime feeds just after extraction.

 Extraction DSL example: